telefonicaid/fiware-orion/doc/manuals/orion-api.md

 `the value of the "temperature" attribute (of type Number) is ${temperature}`.
 Note also that `"Basic ABC...ABC%3D%3D"` is the URL encoded version of this string: `"Basic ABC...ABC=="`.

-Now, let's consider that NGSIv2 implementation triggers a notification associated to this subscription.
+Now, let's consider that Orion triggers a notification associated to this subscription.
 Notification data is for entity with id `DC_S1-D41` and type `Room`, including an attribute named `temperature` with value 23.4.
 The resulting notification after applying the template would be: